A time to weep, and a time to laugh;

 a time to mourn, and a time to dance.

-Though my husband is never anxious to dance for any reason, I consider every wedding invitation to also be an invitation to dance the night away.
-This ritual usually begins with a slow dance or two in Mike’s arms.
-Afterward, he retreats to join anyone who is not dancing while I continue the fancy footwork with whoever else needs a partner.
-This “whoever else” is usually a female friend or relative whose spouse has also “retreated”.
-In the end, I spend an hour or more allowing the dancer within me to take over.
-Though she has a difficult time guiding my feet into the “right” steps, she always succeeds in freeing me to abandon my inhibitions and to rejoice in the music at hand.
+I admit that I also looked forward to dancing at their receptions.
+I usually begin with a slow dance in my husband’s arms.
+Afterward, he retreats to join anyone else who isn’t dancing while I continue on with a friend or family member whose spouse has also retreated from the dance floor.
+In the end, the dancer within me takes over for as long as I can move.
+Though she sometimes has a difficult time guiding my feet into the prescribed steps for a given dance, she always succeeds in freeing me to abandon my inhibitions and to rejoice in the music at hand.

-It occurs to me that God intentionally created us with the ability to “party”.
-This is one of God’s most creative ways of reminding us to take the time to relax and not to take ourselves too seriously.
-There is no more effective way to do this than to dance with abandon… and so I will!
+Needless to say, there will be no such dancing for us in the foreseeable future.
+Still, the words I cited above from Ecclesiastes nudge me to try.
+I truly believe that God intentionally created us with the ability to party.
+This is one of God’s most creative ways of reminding us to take the time to relax and not to take ourselves or this life too seriously.
+Like you, I know we’re immersed in one of the most serious times of our lives.
+Still…